Ngani Laumape: Rugby League

-2015–16
+Hurricanes

 On 16 January 2015, Laumape was named in the Warriors' 2015 Auckland Nines squad.
 After suffering a season ending leg injury, Laumape returned to rugby union, signing with the Manawatu Turbos and Hurricanes in July 2015.

 Laumape made his debut for the Hurricanes in the 2016 Super Rugby competition, starting in the inside centre position against the Brumbies whilst scoring his first professional rugby union try.
 He then celebrated his return to Palmerston North with scoring his second try of the season in the Hurricanes win over the Force.
 After playing majority of the season as the favoured centre, he found himself on the bench later throughout the year but gained praise for his solid defence and strong ball-carrying runs, causing plenty of issues for his opponents.
 Overall Laumpape gained 11 appearances for the franchise and scored 4 tries, as well as winning the side's first ever Super Rugby title after their 20–3 victory over the Lions in the 2016 grand final.

 After a formidable Super Rugby campaign, Laumape returned home to play for Manawatu in the 2016 Mitre 10 Cup.
 He scored a hat-trick in his first game against fellow provincial side, Southland to lead the competition in try-scoring.
 He ended the season as one of just three Manawatu players to list in the competition statistical leaders of any of the major categories.
 Laumape finished third-equal in tries with seven.
 He was leading the category at the halfway-point with six.
 He was also the team's best attacking weapon leading the side in carries and defenders beaten, while he was second in clean breaks and metres gained.

-2017–18

 Laumape started 2017 strongly, and after the opening month he led the competition for line breaks and defenders beaten as well as scoring five tries in the Hurricanes opening four matches.
 Laumape became a regular starter for the Hurricanes during the 2017 Super Rugby season, finishing the competition as the highest individual try-scorer.
 Laumape scored his 15th try for 2017 in the semi-final against the Johannesburg-based Lions.
 The Hurricanes failed to beat the Lions in the semi-final however, losing 29-44.

 On 27 June 2017, Laumape started for the Hurricanes against the touring British & Irish Lions, at home at Westpac Stadium.
 Laumape scored a try just before half-time, and played the full 80 minutes of the historic fixture, which was a 31-31 draw.

+Stade Français

+Laumape left the Hurricanes to join Stade Français on a three-year deal following the conclusion of the 2021 Super Rugby Trans-Tasman season.
+However, he was released ahead of the 2022-23 season.

+Kobe Steelers

+Following his release by Stade Français, Laumape signed for Kobelco Kobe Steelers.

+Moana Pasifika

+On 10 June 2025, it was announced that Laumape would join Moana Pasifika for the 2026 and 2027 Super Rugby seasons.